ndarville/milestones.js/README.md

     </body>
     ~~~

-3. Fill out all mandatory arguments—and some of the optional, if you so desire
+3. Fill out all mandatory arguments—and some of the optional, if you so desire.

 ### Parameters ###